aquemy/YASSG/blog/2021-01-05-numerical-errors-propagation-control.md

 ---
-Title: Controlling the progapation of numerical errors
+Title: On controlling the progapation of numerical errors
 Date: 2021-01-05 20:40
 Category: Computer Science
 Tags: Computer Science